Lawrence Park, Toronto: History

+The area west of Mildenhall Road, following the north-south path of Braeside Road beyond Rothmere Drive, was part of the Toronto-North York boundary until 1998.

 Character

 Lawrence Park is one of Toronto's most exclusive residential neighborhoods.
 In 2011, Canadian Business magazine named it the wealthiest postal code in Canada by household net worth, averaged at $3.88 million.
 The Blythwood cluster of the neighborhood, along Bayview Avenue, has an average household income of $622,238, while the West side centered around Mount Pleasant Road has an average household income of $469,448.

 The neighborhood is located in a setting that includes gently rolling hills, several parks, and a ravine.
 Lawrence Park's shops, schools and recreational facilities are located on its periphery.
 Many of the residents belong to The Granite Club, a sports and recreation centre on Bayview Avenue north of Lawrence Avenue.
 The majority of residents in this neighborhood own several properties across Ontario, which include winter chalets in Collingwood and summer cottages in Muskoka, particularly on the prestigious lakes of Rosseau, Muskoka and Joseph.

 The shops and restaurants in the Yonge and Lawrence area, are well patronized by Lawrence Park residents.
-This shopping district includes fashion stores, children's stores, sporting goods stores, gift shops, bakeries, gourmet dining, casual restaurants and coffee shops.
+This shopping district includes some fashion stores, a plethora of nail salons, barber shops, hair salons, 2 Dollaramas, bakeries, gourmet dining, casual restaurants and coffee shops.

 Notable institutions located in or adjacent to Lawrence Park are the Rosedale Golf Club, and The Granite Club.